katzjason/selfie-msk/decomp.md

 TODO:
 - Have Dr. Marghoob come up with a new name for the app
-- Grab diagnosis list from the 2019 challenge, but be ready to supplement
 - Ask Nick about pathology report diagnoses options
 - Opimize age/sex vs MRN for benign/biopsy
 - Create local database